 Shelly Geddes is a licensed speech-language pathologist who was born and raised in Oklahoma and received a B.S. in Communication Sciences and Disorders from the University of Oklahoma in 2004 and an M.S. in Speech-Language Pathology from the University of Oklahoma Health Sciences Center in 2006.

-Shelly has a special interest in assessing and treating children with voice, resonance, and speech sound disorders including: articulation, childhood apraxia of speech, and phonological disorders.
+She has a special interest in assessing and treating children with voice/resonance and speech sound disorders including: articulation, childhood apraxia of speech, and phonological disorders.

 Shelly is the founder of Pediatric Communication Solutions, Inc. in Oklahoma City, Oklahoma.
 She also serves as the co-director of the John W. Keys Cleft Palate-Craniofacial Team at OUHSC and the co-director of the Velopharyngeal Insufficiency (VPI) Clinic of Oklahoma.
-She is a member of the American Speech-Language Hearing Association (ASHA) and the Oklahoma Speech-Language-Hearing Association (OSHA).
+She is an active member of both the American Speech-Language-Hearing Association and the Oklahoma Speech-Language-Hearing Association, and holds her Certificate of Clinical Competence (CCC).
+She is constantly learning and expanding her clinical skills, and she strives to provide the best possible evidence-based treatment through continuing education courses.

 Prior to opening her private practice, she held an academic appointment at the University of Oklahoma Health Sciences Center in the College of Allied Health as a Clinical Assistant Professor for twelve years.